Sha-Hero/OScript-WebScript-AdventOfCode/README.md

 - "Error with [LL_WEBREPORT_STARTSCRIPT /].
 The use of .() is not permitted within an Oscript block in a reportview.. "
   - This means limited use of Assoc.
   - However, the workaround is to use a stringified input (the "myAssoc" here): String output = ._subtag(Str.ValueToString(myAssoc),'ASSOC:'+ myKey)
+  - Of course, with the Content Server bug the Assoc value must also be a string.
+So store the value as a stringified value.
 - All coding is done in OScript.
 There is some jQuery and HTML but that's only for displaying results.
 - WebScript - you can't assign return values to a variable.
 Return values are only "displayable"
 -   Remember - WebReports are primarily meant for prettifying output.